nichtsam/syke/README.md

 # PsyTrack

-**PsyTrack** is a mental state tracking tool designed to support self-reflection and personal insight.
-It helps users gain awareness of their internal states and promotes emotional clarity and personal growth.
+**PsyTrack** helps you journal and analyze your inner world.
+Capture your emotions, experiences, reactions, and reflections in a structured way, and gain insight through data-driven visualizations and pattern recognition.

 ## Features

-- Create mental events to record your psychological state
+- Log vibes for overall psychological state tracking
-- Support for natural language input, converted into structured data via LLM
+- Log experiences to capture detailed emotional events
-- Visualize trends and changes in mental states
+- Visualize trends, changes, and patterns over time
-- Generate mental analysis, reports, and suggestions using LLM
-- Engage in AI-assisted self-exploration conversations
+- Natural language input powered by LLM, automatically structured

 ## Tech Stack